iamcarrico/iamcarrico/README.md

 # I. Am.
 Carrico. blog

 Welcome to the code repository for my blog.
-It is a specialty Jekyll site, with my own little flair mixed on it.

 ## Development